-- 1. The supervisor will communicate any necessary information to the staff throughout the crisis.
-It will be the supervisor's responsibility to assure that consumers are contacted on the weekend or holiday. - 2.
-The care managers will call their consumers or their emergency contacts on the list to determine their status and to help solve problems. - 3.
-If a problem is identified which cannot be resolved over the phone, they should contact COSA's emergency on-call number or the police, depending on the situation.
+1. The supervisor will communicate any necessary information to the staff throughout the crisis.
+It will be the supervisor's responsibility to assure that consumers are contacted on the weekend or holiday.

+2. The care managers will call their consumers or their emergency contacts on the list to determine their status and to help solve problems.

+• If a problem is identified which cannot be resolved over the phone, they should contact COSA's emergency on-call number or the police, depending on the situation.

-COSA Contact: Annie McAlpin 206 Eddystone Avenue Program Director of Home and Community Based Services Eddystone, PA 19022 610-872-1482 610-490-1300 After hours contact: 610-490-1300 and listen for the emergency number Senior Community Services Contact: Debbie Templeton, Director of Long Term Care 1515 Lansdowne Avenue Cell phone: 484-534-2050 Darby, PA 19023 After hours contact COSA, 610-490-1300 and listen for the emergency number.
+COSA Senior Community Services Contact: Annie McAlpin, Program Director of Home & Community-Based Services Contact: Debbie Templeton, Director of Long Term Care 1510 Chester Pike, Suite 250 1515 Lansdowne Avenue Eddystone, PA 19022 610-872-1482 Darby, PA 19023 After hours call 610-490-1300 and listen for emergency number Cell phone: 484-534-2050 After hours call COSA at 610-490-1300 and listen for emergency number